verovm/usenix-atc21/README.md

 # Substate Database Snapshot

-The use cases from the paper reguire a pre-exesting sub-state databse snaphost.
+The use cases from the paper reguire a pre-exesting sub-state database snapshots.
 It can be either generated from the Recorder tool (described below), or we provide a snapshot for download.

 * Substate DB of 9M blocks (stage1-substate-0-9M.tar.zst): [gdrive download](https://drive.google.com/file/d/1jl6vdMea5ROKdrTUJUk8lh5NL48Do9xJ/view?usp=sharing) (139 GB, decompressed size: 285GB)